vijaykrishnamurthy-sport/Vijay/index.md

 layout: single
 author_profile: true
 classes: wide
-title: "Who am I?"
+title: "Welcome!"
 ---

-Around two decades ago (1997) when I graduated from college, if anyone had told me that I would travel around the world, navigate through multiple careers, and enjoy work everyday, I would've certainly laughed it off as a good joke.
+Two decades ago (1997) when I graduated from college, if anyone had told me that I would travel around the world, navigate through multiple careers, and enjoy work every day, I would’ve laughed it off as a good joke.

-From microprocessor design to tennis academy, from set-top-boxes to sports management, from a routine engineering degree to the ongoing Ph.D. research!
-Here I am.
+A journey that traversed from microprocessors to lawn tennis, from set-top-box design to sports academies, from New Jersey and California to Karnataka, and from electronics engineering to Ph.D. research in sports management!

+So here I am.

+I research, consult, teach, coach, and write for a living.
+Welcome to my personal website, a place that captures all my professional work.